sirius93/stock-extn/README.md

   - Extension will not work for other urls ( Ideally, If that does not happen, **Report**)
   - Test

-- _**Stock Details**_ May not load the relevenet data on initil route (Known bug, tried fixing, Maybe I will have to spend more time with Angular or some fundamental changes required in project structure, But Hey, I works at least, and it's a **POC**)
+- _**Stock Details**_ May not load the relevenet data on initial route (Known bug, tried fixing, Maybe I will have to spend more time with Angular or some fundamental changes required in project structure, But Hey, I works at least, and it's a **POC**)
 - Go back to form and come back, details will show you everything.